Croatia, Sibenik – Some Local Sights

 When walking through the city, you may see many other interesting places.
 You will walk down the oldest street Zagrebacka.
 For shopping go to Ante Starcevica street or local marketplace situated near Crkev Gospe vanka Grada close to the city park.
 To gain fresh energy, go to some resting areas within the city such as Perivoj Roberta Vasianija.
 St Kresimir's statue, the founder of the city, stands on the very beginning of this area.

-Next Saturday we once again travel to nature and leave city behind us.
+Next time again travel to nature and leave city behind us.
 Our goal is Krka National Park.

 Text: Magdaléna Radostová